If you have been invited to a Zoom Meeting, some things will help you and the other meeting participants enjoy your time together.

 If you’re presenting or speaking to a group, looking into the camera will give the appearance of eye contact with whoever you’re talking to.
 It’s also definitely better than being forced to stare at your own face and realizing how badly you need a haircut.

 You can now test the default microphone your device uses.
-If you want to change it click on the pull-down menu to the right of “Test Mic” and you can select a different microphone.
-You might want to select a bluetooth device like I have done here.
-Click on test microphone and talk.
-Then a Play Back option will appear.
+If you want to change it, click the drop-down menu to the right of “Test Mic” to select a different microphone.
+You might want to choose a Bluetooth device, as I have here.
+Click on the test microphone and talk.
+Then a Playback option will appear.
 Click on this to hear how you sound.
-Also if you choose to listen with headphones or some other device you can change that in the speaker pull down menu.
+Also, if you choose to listen with headphones or another device, you can change that in the speaker drop-down menu.
 You can adjust the recording volume on your microphone and the volume output for your speakers here.

-Whenever you are on a Zoom Call you should “Mute” your microphone when not talking.
-This way noises in the room of your device don’t become part of the meeting.
-Just click on the Mute to unmute or if you have a keyboard just hold the “Space Bar” and it will unmute you.
-When you stop holding the “Space Bar” it will go back to Mute.
+Whenever you are on a Zoom Call, you should “Mute” your microphone when not talking.
+This way, noises in the room of your device don’t become part of the meeting.
+Just click Mute to unmute, or if you have a keyboard, hold the “Space Bar” to unmute.
+When you stop holding the “Space Bar,” it will go back to Mute.

 Don’t eat during the meeting.

-It can be a little gross to watch other people eat sometimes.
-Or listen to them chewing, for that matter.
+It can be a little gross to watch other people eat, or to listen to them chewing, for that matter.
 Hold off if you can, or if not, maybe turn off the video and audio.

-Don’t do other private things while on a meeting.
+Don’t do other private things while in a meeting.

 Speaking of gross: have you heard any horror stories about people being caught picking their nose or using the bathroom while on a video conference, thinking they were muted or had their video off?
 Don’t become a statistic.
 It can be easy to forget that people can hear or see you if you’re in a group of 30 coworkers, so don’t risk it!